MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-configure-a-company-with-the-rapidstart-wizard.md

   - "sv-se"
 ---
 # How to: Configure a Company with the RapidStart Wizard
-You can quickly configure a new company that you have created by using the [!INCLUDE[rim](../Roles/includes/rim_md.md)] configuration wizard.
+You can quickly configure a new company that you have created by using the FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[rim](../Roles/includes/rim_md.md)] --> --> --> --> configuration wizard.
 Before implementing the following procedures, make sure that you have initialized and opened your new company and are on the [!INCLUDE[rim](../Roles/includes/rim_md.md)] Role Center.
 To change your Role Center home page, see [How to: Change Role Centers](../GettingStarted/how-to-change-role-centers.md).
 Choose the RapidStart Profile ID.

  In the following procedure, you have provided the customer with the configuration package, which is then installed on a computer.
 The customer opens the new company, which contains no customer data.
 You or the customer company follows the steps in the [!INCLUDE[rim](../Roles/includes/rim_md.md)] wizard, which are described in this procedure, to provide basic information about the company.
 The wizard both imports the configuration package, and then applies the package to the company.